Koehler's gecko

 Koehler's gecko (Ancylodactylus koehleri) is a species of gecko, a lizard in the family Gekkonidae.
-The species is endemic to Central Africa.
+The species is native to Central Africa.

 Etymology

 The specific name, koehleri, is in honor of Max Köhler who collected the holotype.

 Geographic range

-A. koehleri is found in Cameroon and Equatorial Guinea.
+A. koehleri is found in Cameroon and Equatorial Guinea, and also in Gabon and Nigeria.

+Habitat

+The preferred natural habitat of A. koehleri is forest, at altitudes of 560–1,500 m.